What's Required to Open a Hard Drive Safely

 If your issue only needs a cheap part or a quick fix, a shop paying these ad costs can't offer you a reasonable price; they'd lose money before they start.
 We don't spend money on paid ads, which is part of why our quotes are what they are.

 Add the cost of maintaining a room-scale ISO clean room on top of that ad budget.
-For a head swap that we quote at $1,200–$1,500, large corporate labs with full-room cleanrooms routinely quote $2,000–$4,000.
+For a head swap that we quote at $1,200–$1,500, a room-scale cleanroom adds facility overhead before the drive reaches the bench.
 The work performed on the drive is the same.
-The price difference funds their facility overhead and advertising, not better outcomes for your data.
+Extra facility overhead and advertising do not create better outcomes for your data.
 See how our pricing compares to DriveSavers.

 Cleanroom facility overhead and what it adds to your quote

-Building an ISO Class 5 cleanroom costs $400 to $1,000 per square foot.
-A modest 500-square-foot cleanroom, large enough for a few workstations, requires $200,000 to $500,000 in capital construction.
-That facility requires 24/7 specialized HVAC operation to maintain the required air change rates, regular third-party ISO recertification audits, HEPA/ULPA filter replacements, and a stock of disposable cleanroom garments.
+Building an ISO Class 5 cleanroom requires capital construction, specialized HVAC operation to maintain the required air change rates, regular third-party ISO recertification audits, HEPA/ULPA filter replacements, and a stock of disposable cleanroom garments.

-A Purair VLF-48 vertical laminar flow bench costs $4,490.
-It runs only when a drive is being worked on.
+A vertical laminar flow clean bench runs only when a drive is being worked on.
 Filter replacement is the primary maintenance cost.
-The bench achieves ISO Class 4 equivalent particle counts at the work surface, which is one classification tier stricter than the ISO Class 5 room that costs hundreds of thousands of dollars to build and maintain.
+The bench achieves ISO Class 4 equivalent particle counts at the work surface, which is one classification tier stricter than the ISO Class 5 room-scale environment advertised by many larger labs.

-When a corporate lab quotes $3,000 to $7,000 for a head swap, part of that price covers the facility's electric bill, its recertification schedule, its garment procurement, and the interest on its construction loan.
-Our $1,200 to $1,500 head swap rate reflects the cost of engineering labor, PC-3000 equipment, and donor parts.
+When a room-scale cleanroom is built into the quote for a head swap, part of that price covers the facility's electric bill, its recertification schedule, and its garment procurement.
+Our $1,200–$1,500 head swap tier reflects the cost of engineering labor, PC-3000 equipment, and donor parts.
 The procedure on the drive is the same.
 The price difference funds a building, not better outcomes for your data.

 Our approach: validated equipment, transparent process